 Building a vintage closet, part 5: Putting it all together

 By now you’ve probably come up with a respectable number of vintage separates and dresses (or whatever was part of your initial plan) and are starting to see what works for your body type and style.
 How well did you stick to your adjectives?
 Did you find yourself drawn to pink frilly things when you’re trying to be taken more seriously at work, and want to project a new image?
 How well did you resist the temptation to buy things that were not your style?
 It can be tough, I know.
 I look SO BAD in rose pink, specifically dusty rose, and mustard.
 How many blouses do I have that are pink or yellow?
-At least four that I need to let go of (speaking of which, you should follow me on Instagram @noaccountingfortastecloset for flash sales).
+At least four that I need to let go of.

 Tips for finding good fits for your body type

 I strongly believe there is something flattering for every body.
 It’s a matter of proportion, scale and fit.
 Most often, your natural waist is a good place to draw attention to, even if you don’t have an hourglass figure.
 Bisecting the body at the hip (1920s flapper) or under the bust (1960s empire) is rarely flattering, unless you are tall and willowy and thin, because then, the lines flow.
 There are no major curves to distract, the eye can travel downward and upward and the look feels balanced.
 For those of us that are rounder, it helps visually to bisect the body at or around the natural waist.
 It is, after all, natural.
 It’s just a balancing act.
 Example:

 - Balance wide hips with broad lapels, interesting necklines, or padded shoulders

 - Balance broad shoulders with full skirts or hip pockets on slim skirts

 - Pair slim pencil skirts and pants with loose-fitting blouses, and full skirts with fitted blouses, sweaters or jackets